The Psychological Cost of Hacking

 The authorities often aren’t interested in more minor hacking cases, despite the clear damage even a relatively small attack can do to a person.
 According to Mieke Eoyang of the Third Way Cyber Enforcement Initiative, police only prosecute three in every 100,000 cybercrime.
 There’s a strange lack of support for hacking victims.
 The system for dealing with hacking victims can often be as traumatizing as the attack itself.

 With so much crime going on and so little support, you must keep yourself secure.
 Use our comprehensive security audit to make sure you’re secure.

 In the worst cases, hacking attacks can cause the victims to suffer from extreme anxiety, depression, and PTSD.
 There are examples of people losing their jobs, marriages, and even taking their own lives after being hacked.

-When Hacking does Physical Harm
+When Hacking Does Physical Harm

 Hacking doesn’t only affect the victim’s psychology, and there can be actual physical repercussions as well.

 Victims have reported hacking affected their sleep and made them more prone to anxiety attacks.
-Over half of victims even reported physical pain, such as headaches and migraines, due to hackers breaching personal data.
+Over half of the victims reported physical pain, such as headaches and migraines, due to hackers breaching personal data.

 Even on the scale of corporate cyberattacks, hackers have been able to cause physical harm.
 Patients in a hospital in 2011 were harmed by a hacker who gained remote control of air and heat systems, not affecting the environment but putting medicines at risk.